General Policies

 Is your food normal camp food?

 No, we have awesome food!
-Our talented Food Service Director, Jenny, creates and oversees our food to ensure the highest quality possible.
+Our talented Food Service Director, Libby, creates and oversees our food to ensure the highest quality possible.

 Is there a church there?